Miami Dolphins' 2025 schedule revealed – here are the games you won't want to miss

-The NFL schedule has officially been released, which means we are one step closer to the start of the NFL season.
+The NFL schedule was officially released Wednesday, which means we are one step closer to the start of the NFL season.

 And for the Miami Dolphins, they have plenty of exciting matchups set for the 2025 season that include five games in primetime.